 Because depression is most commonly caused by emotional issues, it can become worse due to lack of positive relationships, low self confidence and lack of purpose.
 Find a strong community of friends that can support and encourage you, and focus on your spirituality.
 It’s also helpful to seek counseling with a professional so that you can manage stress and strategize about your treatment methods and goals.

 A 2013 study conducted at the University of Michigan found that the “quality of social relationships is a major risk factor for major depression.”
 Risk of depression was greatest among those with poor overall relationship quality, a lack of social support and social strains.
 Researchers found that these relationship statuses more than doubled the risk of depression.
 (27) It seems that personal relationships may be one of the most important natural remedies for depression.

 Exercise gives you a boost of energy, helps you to sleep better and builds confidence.
 These benefits of exercise will improve depressive symptoms and promote feelings of happiness and self-worth.
-A 2012 systematic review found that exercise can help to reduce the symptoms of depression, especially when its done in combination with psychological therapies.
-(28)
+A different 2012 systematic review found that exercise can help to reduce the symptoms of depression, especially when it’s done in combination with psychological therapies.
+(29)